achrafmataich/menu-builder-console/README.md

 ## Usage

-Create the whole logic in the instanciation if the menu
+Create the whole logic in the instanciation of the menu

 The very simple way to make the first menu with only one menu item that does nothing would be: